Trump's only impeachment lesson is to grab more power - KTVZ

 Trump’s intervention in the Stone case exposed his GOP supporters to fresh questions about his behavior — only a week after they escaped the glare of the impeachment trial.

 South Carolina Sen. Lindsey Graham said Trump shouldn’t be tweeting about live cases.
-But added that he though the Stone sentencing recommendation was extreme and that the Justice Department had not overstepped its bounds.
+But he added that the Stone sentencing recommendation was extreme and that the Justice Department had not overstepped its bounds.

 Asked by CNN’s Manu Raju whether Graham felt emboldened by impeachment, the Republican senator replied: “I think he feels like the people are out to get him, going overboard.”